Meeting Arrangements 2020 - 2021

 All schools in England have a Governing Body which is responsible for overseeing many of the strategic decisions of the school.
 A key role is to act as a ‘critical friend’: to support, to challenge, to ask questions, ultimately to represent the school community.

-The Governing Body works in close partnership with the headteacher, staff, Diocese and the local authority.
+The Governing Body works in close partnership with the headteacher, staff, Diocese and the Romero Trust.
 Whilst the headteacher is, of course, responsible for the day to day running of the school, the governors are involved with such things as staffing, curriculum, school buildings and finance.
 It ensures the school functions well and maintains the proper range of academic and social objectives.

 Who are we?